christodouloskampanis/HoMoPaD/README_preparation.md

 Before running, ensure all third-party libraries are installed (e.g., `pip install **OSMnx**`) and that the listed standard libraries are available in your Python environment.

-- Standard libraries: `os`, `random`, `datetime`, `math`, `re`, etc.

-Make sure to install OSMnx, Folium, NetworkX, NumPy, and any other dependencies before running these scripts.
-For example:

-pip install osmnx folium numpy networkx
+use this  : pip install osmnx folium numpy networkx